SidheshwarSarangal/devfolio-repo-chrome-ext/README.md

 ## 📌 Note

-Make sure you have `Node.js` and `Webpack` installed globally if you're rebuilding the project manually.
+Make sure you have `Node.js` installed globally.